jouwdan/tutors-final-project/report/README.md

 #### The Tutors Monorepo

-My next task was to create a monorepo for the Tutors project.
+The first task for phase 3 was to build out a monorepo for the Tutors project.
 This was done to create a single repository which developers can work in on all parts of the Tutors Open Source Project, instead of requiring them to pull multiple repositories to make changes.
 This provided a more streamlined development experience for contributors to the project.
-After a lot of research and consideration, I decided that the monorepo would be made using [Turborepo](https://turbo.build), a tool for managing monorepos.
+After a lot of research and consideration, I decided that the monorepo would be made using [Turborepo](https://turbo.build).

 ##### Turborepo

 Turborepo is a tool for managing monorepos.
 It is a command line tool which allows developers to create a monorepo using a single command.
 The reason I decided to proceed with Turborepo over other monorepo tools such as [Lerna](https://lerna.js.org/) and [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) is that is is built by a well-backed company (Vercel) and is actively maintained.
 It is very well documented and provides a lot of features out of the box, such as the ability to run scripts across multiple packages in the monorepo, and the ability to run scripts in parallel.
-It also provides a lot of flexibility in terms of how the monorepo is structured, which allowed be to to create a monorepo which suited the Tutors Project's needs.
+It also provides a lot of flexibility in terms of how the monorepo is structured, which allowed me to create a monorepo which suited the Tutors Project's needs.

 ##### Creating the Tutors Monorepo